Stewori/JyNI/readme.md

+# JyNI – Jython Native Interface

-If not yet done, make sure to visit our project homepage at www.jyni.org
+If not yet done, make sure to visit our project homepage at [www.jyni.org](http://www.jyni.org).

 ![JyNI Logo](http://www.jyni.org/_static/JyNILogoShadow_s.png)

-Table of contents
+## Table of contents
 ---------------------------------------------

 1. What is JyNI?